quicwg/base-drafts/draft-ietf-quic-transport.md

 cost of larger ACK frames.

-ACK frames SHOULD always acknowledge the most recently received packets, and the more out-of-order the packets are, the more important it is to send an updated ACK frame quickly, to prevent the peer from declaring a packet as lost and spuriously retransmitting the frames it contains.
+ACK frames SHOULD always acknowledge the most recently received packets, and the more out of order the packets are, the more important it is to send an updated ACK frame quickly, to prevent the peer from declaring a packet as lost and spuriously retransmitting the frames it contains.
 An ACK frame is expected to fit within a single QUIC packet.
 If it does not, then older ranges